 - Controlling High Blood Pressure

 - Weight Assessment and Counseling for Nutrition

 The Partners Quality Improvement (QI) Collaborative was established to facilitate shared learning and collaboration between providers across the Partners network.
 Partners Population Health supports participants of the Collaborative to plan and succeed in local quality improvement efforts.
 The Partners Quality Collaborative meets quarterly and is comprised of Ambulatory Quality team members from across the network, Population Health Coordinators, Primary Care Practices, and staff from Partners Population Health and Partners Community Physicians Organization (PCPO).
-In 2018, the Collaborative has been focused on knowledge sharing in the following areas:
+Starting in 2019 the Quality team began collecting program feedback from the Collaborative to help improve measurement, user experience, and exception use standards.
+In 2020 we will implement a number of program changes.
+We will use the Collaborative as a forum to educate and collect feedback in the following areas:

 Patient Reported Outcome Measures (PROMs) measure health from the patient perspective, without being filtered through the view of a provider.
 The PROMS program is supported by Partners Quality, Safety & Value and captures population Health program analytics for Shared Decision Making and Social Determinants of Health Screening.
 To complete a PROMs questionnaire, patients digitally answer questions designed to assess the health outcomes that matter most to them, including their functional status, symptoms, and quality of life (e.g. How much did pain interfere with your day to day activities?).
 These validated questionnaires are collected in the clinic via tablets and/or from home on the web or mobile patient portal.
 Real-time results and trends are available to the care team in the Electronic Medical Record (EMR).
 Read an Op-Ed on the value of PROMs from a Brigham & Women’s Physician.
 Objectives